Flack27/Runeterra/1 - Characters/NPC's/Major/Aethera, the Tending Light.md

 Realizing she could not win in her current state, Aethera made a desperate choice: she sealed herself within an immense protective barrier, channeling all her remaining power into an impenetrable shield.
 The barrier would protect her, but left her completely drained and vulnerable—unable to move, unable to act, simply waiting within her cocoon of light.

 Keth'vyss, freed from his prison and now in control of a powerful host body, opened a portal and fled to Ionia to resume his "research."
 He left Aethera trapped in her own barrier, essentially leaving her to slowly fade away.
-The catastrophic battle and subsequent Void energies from the portal caused the few remaining villagers to flee Stonewall in terror.
+The subsequent Void energies and creatures from the unstable portal caused the devastation Stonewall.

 ### First Encounter (Session 1)